 From there, Antoine Carême made modifications to the recipe, resulting in the recipe most commonly used now for profiteroles

-Carry on mixing over a very low heat until a paste forms a ball and the sides of the saucepan are clean.
+- Carry on mixing over very low heat until a paste forms a ball and the sides of the saucepan are clean.

-Place the ball in a mixing bowl and allow to cool.
+- Place the ball in a mixing bowl and allow it to cool.

-🍓🍓🍓another idea… cut eclair open in half, pipe fresh cream or custard in the bottom part of eclair and put another part on top and pipe with fresh cream and fresh fruit and drizzle melted choc over it 🍓🍓🍓
+🍓🍓🍓another idea: Cut the eclair open in half, pipe fresh cream or custard in the bottom part of the eclair and put another part on top, and pipe with fresh cream and fresh fruit, and drizzle melted choc over it 🍓🍓🍓

-Home-Made Tried and Tested and Prepared, tried and tested Feriel Sonday
+Home-Made Tried and Tested and Prepared, tried and tested by Feriel

 Sure enough, we have a bunch of different and moreish Eclair recipes available.